 The Unicist Evolutionary Approach in the 4IR

-The Unicist Conceptual Methods are based on the unicist evolutionary approach and were developed to provide structural solutions for businesses.
+The Unicist Conceptual Protocols are based on the unicist evolutionary approach and were developed to provide structural solutions for businesses.
+As part of our partnering policy, the unicist technologies are licensed under a Creative Commons Attribution 4.0 International License.

-These methods are the tools, drivers and catalysts to build adaptive business solutions.
-The use of these methods includes the necessary functional knowledge to manage the know-how and the know-why of business functions and processes.
+These protocols provide the tools, drivers and catalysts to build adaptive business solutions.
+The use of these protocols requires having the necessary functional knowledge to manage the know-how and the know-why of business functions and processes.

 The Unicist Evolutionary Approach to business is based on the emulation of the organization of nature.
 Nature is essentially organized by processes, roles and objects and the unicist approach emulates this organization in businesses.